Fakez/vtex-shared-cart/README.md

 # vtex-shared-cart
-sends built carts to your customers
+send built carts to your customers

 #steps